1111 Financial auditors and accountants

-- Chartered professional accountants, chartered accountants (CPA, CA) require a university degree
+- Chartered accountants require a university degree

-and completion of a professional training program approved by a provincial Institute of Chartered Accountants and, depending on the province, either two years or 30 months of on-the-job training
+and Completion of a professional training program approved by a provincial institute of chartered accountants and, depending on the province, either two years or 30 months of on-the-job training

-and membership in a provincial Institute of Chartered Accountants upon successful completion of the Uniform Evaluation (UFE).
+and Membership in a provincial Institute of Chartered Accountants upon successful completion of the Uniform Evaluation (UFE).

-and some experience as an accountant.
+and Some experience as an accountant.